abbiewade/abbiewade.github.io/smartalarmclock.md

 **Exercise 9**: Modify your code such that if the button is pressed, the display will show the temperature and turn on the LED.
 If the button is not pressed, it will display the time and turn off the LED.

 ### Extra Functionalities
 Congratulations, you have now built a simple alarm clock which has the capability of measuring temperature!
-By increasing your circuit to contain more LEDs or buttons, you can now complete the following exercises.
-Additionally, you may want to consider using a piezo speaker to emit the alarm sound, which can be wired into your circuit as shown in the image below.
+By enhancing your circuit to contain additional LEDs or buttons, you can now complete the following exercises.
+Additionally, you may want to consider using a piezo speaker to emit the alarm sound, which can be wired into your circuit as shown in the circuit layout below.
 Piezo speakers are programmed identically to LEDs, where ```HIGH``` will make the speaker turn on and emit a noise, and ```LOW``` will turn the speaker off.

 ![](/img/piezoCircuit_bb.png)